The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: Introduction

 This paper aims to create an analytical model of the duct exit that is compatible with the weak nonlinearity of \citet{jensenbrambley2025}.
 To do so, we take inspiration from the linear duct exit studies of \citet{kemp}, \citet{felix2018modeling}, and~\citet{mangin2023modelling} in their use of another, larger duct, concentric with the original duct, as the `room' into which radiation is emitted; this is intended to approximate free space as the outer duct's walls are widened.
 The inspiration from \citet{kemp} stops there, however: we will not follow them in taking an average of their `baffle' and `dipole' exit conditions, since this relies on the superposition principle and therefore cannot be generalised to the nonlinear regime.
 Instead, we follow \citet{felix2018modeling} and~\citet{mangin2023modelling} in using a mode-matching condition, although here we will include weakly nonlinear effects that were neglected in their linear modelling.

 After a brief summary in section \ref{sec:recap} of the mathematical framework from \citet{jensenbrambley2025} which will be used here, the derivation of the outlet condition is carried out in section \ref{sec:exitcondition}.
 This outlet condition is used in section \ref{sec:endcorrection} to derive the end-correction and its generalisation to include nonlinearity.
 Results are presented in section~\ref{sec:results}, starting with a validation of the exit condition in the linear regime in section \ref{sec:linendcorr} through comparison of its calculated end correction with that derived from the Wiener--Hopf technique.
 The influence of nonlinearity on the end correction is then investigated in section~\ref{sec:nonlinendcorr}, and the effect of the exit condition on duct resonances is investigated in section~\ref{sec:resonances}.
 Sections \ref{sec:2Dsource}-\ref{sec:2Dexphorn} then give numerical examples of various geometries in two and three dimensions, focussing predominantly but not exclusively on the linear case.
-The paper's findings are summarised in section \ref{sec:conc} alongside a general discussion, including possibilities for future work.
+The paper's findings are summarised in section \ref{sec:conc} alongside a general discussion, including possibilities for future work. \textsc{Matlab} source code numerically implementing the model to produce these results is included in the supplementary material, along with animations of some of the figures.